Retirement may seem far away, or it might feel like it’s just around the corner.

 Once you’ve thought about your financial goals, you can create a roadmap to achieve them.
 If investing is part of your plan, you may want to work with a registered investment advisor to help you plan and strategize.

 Determine How Much Money You Need to Save for Retirement

 When creating your retirement plan, set goals that are specific and realistic.

 - Realistic goals feel more attainable and may help you stay more motivated to reach them.

 - Specific goals give clarity on exactly how much you should be saving or investing each month for retirement.

-If you don’t yet know how much money you will need for your retirement, take time to do your research.
+If you don’t yet know how much money you will need for your retirement, take the time to do some research.
 When working with a registered investment advisor, don’t be afraid to ask them lots of questions.
 Learn more about how to set suitable financial goals.

 Work Within a Budget